brent-hartwig/deploy-nifi-scripts/README.md

 ## Deploy NiFi Scripts to Remote Server

 This is a sample project illustrating how one may deploy scripts to a remote NiFi server.
 The scripts are stored outside the NiFi template (not included).
 Relevant NiFi processors are to utilize their `scriptFile` property rather than their `scriptBody` property.
 Advantages of doing so include being able to review code easier, reuse code, and allow multiple developers to work simultaneously a little better than they otherwise would have been able to.
-This may also be used to cover the NiFi script portion of CI/CD.[^ssh][^templates]
+This may also be used to cover the NiFi script portion of CI/CD.<a href="#sshFn" id="sshRef" title="Note on generalized use."><sup>1</sup></a> <a href="#templatesFn" id="templatesRef" title="Note on complementary project."><sup>2</sup></a>

 The deployment task name is `deployNiFiScripts`, and is defined within `nifi/build.gradle`.
 It may be invoked directly, by running Gradle within the `nifi` sub-directory.
 It may also be incorporated within `marklogic-data-hub/build.gradle`, such as `mlLoadModules.dependsOn ':nifi:deployNiFiScripts'`.
 The barebones MarkLogic Data Hub project is configured to include the `nifi` sub-directory.
 Using Gradle's [Multi-Project Build](https://docs.gradle.org/current/userguide/multi_project_builds.html) terminology, the MarkLogic Data Hub project is the "root" project and the NiFi project is its sub-project.